1nfinigon/omclone/README.md

 -   keep more notes/observations for experiments, be more scientific about this
 -   run same NN several times to get an idea of consistency
 -   Batch size? <https://arxiv.org/pdf/1812.06162>
+-   Auxiliary/adversarial NN training a diffusion model for generating examples that maximise "uncertainty"

 # idk